Coordinating Limited Submissions

 Where can I find a list of limited submission funding opportunities?

-All open, extended, and closed limited submission opportunities (from the past year) can be accessed through our online LSO portal.
+All open, extended, and recently closed limited submission opportunities can be accessed through our online LSO portal.
 See below for a description of each status (i.e. open, extended, and closed).

 What is the difference between “Open,” “Extended,” and “Closed” limited submission opportunities (LSOs)?